Elaina-Ren/Elaina-Ren/README.md

 - 👋 Hi, I’m @Elaina-Ren
 - 👀 I’m interested in EVERYTHING
 - 📫 mail NONE to reach me
-- 🏫 I am studying for my bachelor's degree at College of Computer Science, Nankai University
+- 🏫 I am currently studying for my MSc in AI at The University of Hong Kong.

 <table>